The ROW Margaux Shoulder Bag

 @katarinabluu / Instagram

-3. It Is Not About Height — It Is About Surface Area
+It Isn’t About Height — It’s About Surface Area

 “Doesn’t a long handle overwhelm a shorter frame?”